JoergWarthemann/jeanbaptiste/README.md

 ## Further development

-* integrating the real FFT algorithm
+* integrate the real FFT algorithm
-* making use of expression templates
+* make use of expression templates to remove temporaries and increase efficiency